openstack/cinder/doc/source/configuration/block-storage/drivers/netapp-volume-driver.rst

 The NetApp clustered Data ONTAP storage family represents a configuration group which provides Compute instances access to clustered Data ONTAP storage systems.
-At present it can be configured in Block Storage to work with iSCSI and NFS storage protocols.
+At present it can be configured in Block Storage to work with NVme, iSCSI and NFS storage protocols.

 NetApp iSCSI configuration for clustered Data ONTAP
 ---------------------------------------------------